Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Background and inner disc physics

-The presence and morphology of magnetic field structures are inextricably linked to the evolution and accretion dynamics of protoplanetary discs.
+The presence and morphology of magnetic field structures are linked to the evolution and accretion dynamics of protoplanetary discs.
 Yet, due to current observational limitations, a complete picture for the magnetic field morphology remains elusive \citep{tsukamoto_role_2023}.
-Existing measurements tentatively suggest a weak vertical field dominated by a toroidal component, consistent with the configuration expected under the weak magnetic pressure wind accretion paradigm in the dead zone.
-For instance, the circular polarisation of Zeeman-split CN molecular lines place tentative upper limits on the vertical magnetic field strength of $B_z < 0.8$~mG in TW~Hya \citep{vlemmings_stringent_2019} and $B_z < 6.1$~mG in AS~209 \citep{harrison_alma_2021}.
-Meanwhile, polarised thermal emission from aligned non-spherical dust grains implies a total magnetic field strength of $B \sim 0.3$~mG in HD~142527, with the toroidal component dominating by a factor of four \citep{ohashi_observationally_2025}, although this interpretation may be affected by non-magnetic grain alignment mechanisms \citep[see][]{harrison_protoplanetary_2024}. \\ The leading theory for the origin of a poloidal magnetic field threading the disc is inheritance from the protostellar nebulae \citep[e.g.][]{kunz_nonisothermal_2010,crutcher_magnetic_2012}, where magnetic flux is drawn inward during core collapse, shaping the field into a pinched, hourglass configuration.
-However, recent simulations of MRI turbulent accretion discs by \citet{jacquemin-ide_magnetorotational_2024}, suggest that large-scale poloidal fields can also be generated in situ via the MRI dynamo.\\ Nevertheless, it is undoubtedly the case that the transport of such a large-scale magnetic field impacts disc evolution.
+Existing measurements tentatively suggest a weak vertical field dominated by a toroidal component, consistent with the configuration expected under the weak magnetic-pressure wind accretion paradigm in the dead zone.
+For instance, the circular polarisation of Zeeman-split CN molecular lines places tentative upper limits on the vertical magnetic field strength of $B_z < 0.8$~mG in TW~Hya \citep{vlemmings_stringent_2019} and $B_z < 6.1$~mG in AS~209 \citep{harrison_alma_2021}.
+Meanwhile, polarised thermal emission from aligned non-spherical dust grains implies a total magnetic field strength of $B\!\sim\!0.3$~mG in HD~142527, with the toroidal component dominating by a factor of four \citep{ohashi_observationally_2025}, although non-magnetic grain alignment mechanisms \citep[see][]{harrison_protoplanetary_2024} endanger this interpretation. \\ The leading theory for the origin of a poloidal magnetic field threading the disc is inheritance from the protostellar nebulae \citep[e.g.][]{kunz_nonisothermal_2010,crutcher_magnetic_2012}, where magnetic flux is drawn inward during core collapse, shaping the field into a pinched, hourglass configuration.
+However, recent simulations of MRI-turbulent accretion discs by \citet{jacquemin-ide_magnetorotational_2024}, suggest that large-scale poloidal fields can also be generated \textit{in situ} via the MRI dynamo.\\ Nevertheless, it is undoubtedly the case that the transport of such a large-scale magnetic field impacts disc evolution.
 The conventional advection-diffusion paradigm sets this magnetic flux transport as a competition between inward advection, due to bulk accretion flow, and outward diffusion, driven by turbulent or physical resistivity \citep[e.g.][]{lubow_magnetic_1994, heyvaerts_magnetic_1996}.
 Whilst extensive (semi-)analytic work has highlighted the importance of vertical disc structure \citep{rothstein_advection_2008, guilet_transport_2012, guilet_transport_2013} and non-ideal MHD effects \citep[e.g.][]{leung_local_2019}, a complete local model of flux transport remains elusive.
-As such, global numerical simulations are essential. \\ In protoplanetary discs, global simulations have revealed an intriguing paradigm for magnetic flux transport.
-In the ideal MHD regime, recent studies suggest that advection dominates and flux is transported inward \citep{zhu_global_2018, jacquemin-ide_magnetic_2021}.
-Meanwhile, in the laminar, non-ideal MHD regime, diffusion tends to dominate and typically drives outward flux transport \citep[e.g][]{bai_global_2017, gressel_global_2020, lesur_systematic_2021}, though this picture is complicated by the Hall effect \citep{bai_hall_2017}.
-Therefore, flux transport appears to diverge around the dead--active zone interface, and the fate of the inner magnetic field as it interacts with the stellar field remains an open question.
-As such, the global evolution of magnetic flux is expected to be strongly dependent on the interactions around the dead--active zone interface, with the star--disc boundary \citep[e.g.][]{pantolmos_magnetic_2020, takasao_connecting_2025, zhu_global_2025} and the initial magnetic field configuration.
+As such, global numerical simulations are essential. \\ Global simulations suggest an intriguing paradigm for magnetic flux transport in the inner regions of protoplanetary discs.
+In the ideal-MHD regime, recent studies show that advection dominates and flux is transported inward \citep{zhu_global_2018, jacquemin-ide_magnetic_2021}.
+Meanwhile, in the laminar, non-ideal-MHD regime, diffusion tends to dominate and typically drives flux outward \citep[e.g][]{bai_global_2017, gressel_global_2020, lesur_systematic_2021}, though this picture is complicated by the Hall effect \citep{bai_hall_2017}.
+Therefore, the transport of flux transport is divergent around the dead--active zone interface.
+Moreover, the fate of the inner magnetic field as it drifts inward and interacts with the stellar field remains an open question.
+As such, the global evolution of magnetic flux is expected to be strongly dependent on the interactions around the dead--active zone interface, with the star--disc boundary \citep[e.g.][]{pantolmos_magnetic_2020, takasao_connecting_2025, zhu_global_2025}, and the initial magnetic field configuration.